Lori10/Grammer-Checker-Corrector-with-NgramLM-and-T5/README.md

 Add-One Smoothing, K-Smoothing etc. In our case we are going to apply K-Smoothing.
 The advantage of K-Smoothing consists of improving the probability distributions.
 In case of K=1 smoothing may lead to sharp changes in probabilities.
 For example two different sentences that have the same probability (without k-smoothing which means k=0), after applying k=1 smoothing they may have different probabilities.
 5. Increasing the test set.
 The bigger the test set, the better our model can generalize on new test sentences.
 I used a special test set that includes some grammer errors like Noun-Verb agreement and Determinant-Noun agreement.
 It is still a very small test set and it would be a good idea to have such more examples and check how the model performs.
 We should keep in mind that the tuned threshold and k-smoothing parameter may overfit to this small test set.

+## Important notes
+* We dont divide our corpus/text dataset into training and test set since we assume that the entire text data is grammatically correct.
+Since we want to catch specific grammer errors I will build the test set manually and check the language model performance especially on those chosen test sentences.
+We should always keep in mind that there is no guarentee that the model will perform well on other unseen test sets because our test is quite small.
+* The bigram language model can detect grammer errors that include 2 grams/tokens for example noun-verb agreement, determinant-noun agreement, adjective order etc which we can detect using a bigram language model.
+If we want to catch other grammer errors on the long term we have to look at the words beyond 2 grams; thats why in those cases we should use n gram language model where n>=3.

+## Faced Issues
+* Basic sentences that are very commonly used are classified correctly , some sentences are grammatically correct but classified as grammatically incorrect by our bigram model since most of their words do not appear in our corpus. /n
+<b>Possible Solution</b> : increase the corpus size.
+- The longer the sentences the lower the probability becomes.
+Since we multiply by numbers that are lower than 1 the sentence probability decreases.
+This means that the longer the sentence the lower the probability that it is correct.
+The sentence may be very long and grammatically correct but is classified as grammatically incorrect by our model because of its high length. /n
+<b>Possible Solution</b> Finding out the right value of k-smoothing parameter since it affects the distribution of the probabilities.

 ## Demo

 This is how the web application looks like :